ymakwan1/CS-575/makwana_y_p3/README.md

  **IMPORTANT! : Run all the following commands from the ~/makwana_y_p3/ directory**

 #### Instruction to run:
-**Command: make**
+** Command: make **
- Description: On running the **make** command, it cleans, builds and runs the java files.
+ Description: On running the ** make ** command, it cleans & builds the java files.

+** Command: make clean **
+Description: On the running the ** make clean ** command, it cleans all the class files.

  To test different cases, such as more than 2 inputs, string length more than 100.
  Use the below examples or edit the command you wish to in Makefile

- ## For proper working, use this command in Makefile, you can edit the string to whatever you feel suitable.
+ ## Use any of these commands after you have ran the make command, you can edit the string to whatever you feel suitable.

+ ## For normal working
  java project3/driver/Driver AGGTAB GXTXAYB

  ## For string less than 2